-Qualification Total Credits required Level 4 Level 5 Level 6 Level 7 Interim award Higher National Certificate 120 120 Higher National Diploma 240 120 Minimum 120 Certificate of Higher Education Foundation Degree 240 120 Minimum 120 at level 5 Certificate of Higher Education Bachelor's Degree with Honours 360 120 240 at leve of which a of 120 mu level 6 Diploma of Higher Education; Certificate of Higher Education; Bachelor's Degree Bachelor's Degree 300 120 180 at level of which a of 60 must level 6 Diploma of Higher Education; Certificate of Higher Education Diploma of Higher Education 240 120 Minimum 120 at level 5/6 Certificate of Higher Education Certificate of Higher Education 120 Minimum level 4/5 120 at Sandwich Bachelor's Degree with Honours 400 120 280 at levels 5 and 6 of which a minimum of 120 must be at level 6 Diploma of Higher Education; Certificate of Higher Education Sandwich Bachelor's Degree 340 120 220 at levels 5 and 6 of which a minimum of 60 must be at level 6 Diploma of Higher Education; Certificate of Higher Education
+Qualification Total Credits required Level 4 Level 5 Level 6 Level 7 Interim award Higher National Certificate 120 120 Higher National Diploma 240 120 Minimum 120 Certificate of Higher Education Foundation Degree 240 120 Minimum 120 at level 5 Certificate of Higher Education Bachelor's Degree with Honours 360 120 240 at leve of which a of 120 mus level 6 Diploma of Higher Education; Certificate of Higher Education; Bachelor's Degree Bachelor's Degree 300 120 180 at levels 5 and 6 of which a minimum of 60 must be at level 6 Diploma of Higher Education; Certificate of Higher Education Diploma of Higher Education 240 120 Minimum 2 level 5/6 120 at Certificate of Higher Education Certificate of Higher Education 120 Minimum level 4/5 120 at Sandwich Bachelor's Degree with Honours 400 120 280 at levels 5 and 6 of which a minimum of 120 must be at level 6 Diploma of Higher Education; Certificate of Higher Education Sandwich Bachelor's Degree 340 120 220 at levels 5 and 6 of which a minimum of 60 must be at level 6 Diploma of Higher Education; Certificate of Higher Education

-Qualification Total Credits required Level 4 Level 5 Level 6 Level 7 Interim award Top-up Bachelor's Degree with Honours 120 min - 180 max Max 60 120 Top-up Bachelor's Degree 60 min - 120 max Max 60 60 Graduate Diploma 120 120 Graduate Certificate Graduate Certificate 60 60 Graduate Certificate in School Teaching 100 100 at le evels 6 or 7 Graduate Certificate in Teaching Studies 60 60 at lev vels 6 or 7 Integrated Master's Degree 480 120 240 at levels 5 and 6 120 of which a minimum of 120 must be at level 6 Bachelor's Degree with Honours; Diploma in Higher Education; Certificate in Higher Education Integrated Master's Degree with placement 520 120 of which a of 120 mu level 6 (in additional 280 at levels 5 and 6 of which a minimum of 120 must be at level 6 (includes 40 additional level 5 or 6 sandwich Bachelor's Degree with Honours; Diploma in Higher Education; Certificate in Higher Education Master's Degree 180 180 Postgraduate Diploma; Postgraduate Certificate Master's Top-Up Degree 60 60 must be dissertation /project Postgraduate Certificate 60 60 Postgraduate Certificate in Education (H) 120 Max 60 Min 60
+1

+Top-up Bachelor's 120 min - Max 60 120

+Degree with Honours

+Top-up Bachelor's 60 min - Max 60 60

+Degree 120 max

+Graduate Diploma 120 120 Graduate

+Certificate

+Graduate Certificate 60 60

+Graduate Certificate 100 100 at leve els 6 or 7

+in School Teaching

+g and the second s

+Graduate Certificate 60 60 at level s 6 or 7

+in Teaching Studies 00 30017

+In reaching Studies

+Certificate in 120 Minimum 120 ot

+Education 120 level 4/5 120 at

+Education level 4/5

+Professional 120 Minimum 120 ot Certificate in

+120 - 120 at

+Graduate Certificate level 5/6 Education

+in Education

+Integrated Master's 480 120 els 5 and 6 120 Bachelor's

+Degree of which a Degree with

+of 120 mu st be at Honours;

+level 6 Diploma in Higher

+Education;

+Certificate in

+Higher Education

+Integrated Master's 520 120 280 at leve els 5 and 6 120 Bachelor's

+Degree with of which a minimum Degree with

+placement of 120 mu st be at Honours;

+1 level 6 (ind cludes 40 Diploma in Higher

+additional Education;

+6 sandwic Certificate in

+placement Higher Education

+Research Master's 180 1 180 Postgraduate

+Degree Diploma;

+Postgraduate

+Certificate

+Master's Degree 180 + 180 Postgraduate

+Masici s Degree 100 100 Diploma;

+Postgraduate

+Certificate

+Mastar's Tan Lin 60 60 must be

+Master's Top-Up 00 dissertation

+Degree /project

+Destaus dusts

+Postgraduate 60 60

+Certificate

-Qualification Total Credits required Level 4 Level 5 Level 6 Level 7 Interim award Postgraduate Certificate in Education (M) 120 60 60 Graduate Certificate in School Teaching; Graduate Certificate in Teaching Studies Postgraduate Diploma 120 120 Postgraduate Certificate Practice Certificate in Independent Prescribing 40 40
+Postgraduate Certificate in Education (H) 120 Max 60 Min 60 Postgraduate Certificate in Education (M) 120 60 60 Graduate Certificate in School Teaching; Graduate Certificate in Teaching Studies Postgraduate Diploma 120 120 Postgraduate Certificate Practice Certificate in Independent Prescribing 40 40 Advanced University Diploma 60 60 University Diploma 60 60 University Certificate 60 60

-- 5.1.2 Where credit has been achieved that is insufficient for an interim / exit award, or where no interim/exit awards exists, a University Statement of Credit will be recognised on the student's transcripts. - 5.1.3 For students on Foundation-level University statement of Preparatory Studies, 120 credits at level 3 are required with no interim award. - 5.1.4 For students on qualifications with level 8 modules, the following award credit requirements are;
+- 5.1.2 Where credit has been achieved that is insufficient for an interim / exit award, or where no interim/exit awards exists, a University Statement of Credit will be recognised on the student's transcripts. - 5.1.3 For students on Foundation-level University statement of Preparatory Studies, 120 credits at level 3 are required with no interim award. - 5.1.4 For students on qualifications with level 8 modules, the award credit requirements are;